Manage Unsanctioned Greek Organizations

-- Warn of safety risks unsanctioned groups pose, such as sexual assaults, alcohol violations, or hazing.
+- Warn of safety risks posed by unsanctioned groups, such as sexual assaults, alcohol violations, or hazing.

-- Identify consequences of participating in these groups, including disciplinary action for activities on campus, legal action from the national chapter — if one exists — for violating the organization’s policies, and personal liability for the injuries or claims arising from the organization’s activities.
+- Identify consequences of participating in these groups, including disciplinary action for activities on campus, legal action from the national chapter — if one exists — for violating the organization’s policies, and personal liability for the injuries or claims arising out of the organization’s activities.